girobusan/mmds/README.md

 * Totally customizable design (html + css + JS API for custom scripts)
 * Light and fast
 * Embedded markdown editor (easyMDE, loads only on demand)
+* ...and, of course, you can use your favorite markdown editor.
 * Any server (no server setup required)

 ![Screenshot](docs/screen.png)